hpc2n/sphinx-lesson-template/content/motivation.rst

 :Submitted tasks:   Tasks that are not scheduled and are not ready for scheduling.
 :Ready tasks:       Tasks that are not scheduled and are ready for scheduling.
-:Active tasks:      Tasks that are scheduled, i.e. are currently begin executed.
+:Active tasks:      Tasks that are scheduled, i.e. are currently being executed.
 :Completed tasks:   Tasks that have been scheduled.

 .. figure:: img/scheduling.png